Low-Frequency/Klipper-Git-Backup/README.md

 wget -qO setup.sh "https://raw.githubusercontent.com/Low-Frequency/klipper_backup_script/main/setup.sh" && chmod +x setup.sh && ./setup.sh
 ```

-It can take a while for the Google Drive authentication to succeed, so don't panic if the install stops responding for a short period of time.
+It can take a while for the Google Drive authentication and backup to succeed, so don't panic if the install stops responding for a short period of time.

 ## Adding an SSH key to your GitHub account